 The Frozen Pizza modes are designed to cook frozen pizzas.
 Most pizzas will cook within package recommended times.
 Adjust cooking time according to individual preferences.
+Press Options and select Frozen then follow any display prompts to access this mode.

 Use Frozen Pizza Single when cooking on a single rack.
 This mode does not require preheating the oven.
 Food should be placed in the oven before or immediately upon starting this mode.